 But (unfortunately) it generally requires a 'root' user to access '/dev/mem' (changing permissions on /dev/mem

 to allow non-root access is NOT a very good idea at ALL).
-Apparently, you can also use this method in FreeBSD
+In FreeBSD this method basically does not work.
+However,

-read/write access to it.
-This way you can allow specific users to directly access the GPIO pins without having
+to /dev/gpioc0 can allow specific users to directly access the GPIO pins without having to 'be root'.